V-Shukla/Sequence/src/Sequence/README.md

 	   3a : Check for valid sequences for all cards in hand 3b : Check for 3/4 cards of the same number
 	   3c : Manage multiple decks

 Feature 7 : Test the application - create JUnits

-Feature12 : Convert Cards to String and Integer for user Experience Feature13 : Accept player names from the windows Feature17 : check for winner after first distribution Feature19 : cover for winning in initial set up
+Feature12 : Convert Cards to String and Integer for user Experience

+Feature17 : check for winner after first distribution Feature19 : cover for winning in initial set up